Supergirl in other media: Movie 43

 Kristen Bell parodies Supergirl in a comedy segment of Movie 43.

 DC Extended Universe

-A reference of Kara Zor-El is seen in Man of Steel where Clark sees one space pod open in the Fortress of Solitude.
+A reference of Kara Zor-El is seen in Man of Steel where Clark sees an empty space pod open in the Fortress of Solitude.

-A Supergirl film centered around Kara Zor-El / Supergirl, was announced to be in development with Oren Uziel penning the script.
-The studio intends to hire a female director, with Reed Morano—who has expressed interest in the project—being its top choice.
-Filming was expected to start production in early 2020.
+In 2018, a film centered around Kara Zor-El / Supergirl was in development with Oren Uziel penning the script.
+The studio intended to hire a female director, with Reed Morano—who has expressed interest in the project—being its top choice.
+Filming was expected to start production in early 2020, but the project was later abandoned.